gazpachu/joanmira/content/pages/cv/index.md

 My interests and abilities are more aligned with the **creative tracks** (the visual, artistic, interactive and UI/UX side of the front-end work).
 Although I'm also experienced and comfortable with all the other aspects, like dealing with REST/GraphQL APIs, tooling/configuration, testing, performance optimisation, etc.

-Currently, [ReactJS](https://facebook.github.io/react) is my favourite framework, but I would also like to learn more about the [WebGL](https://gist.github.com/dmnsgn/76878ba6903cf15789b712464875cfdc) and [WebVR](https://medium.freecodecamp.org/how-to-build-a-multiplayer-vr-web-app-7b989964fb38) ecosystems...
+Currently, [ReactJS](https://facebook.github.io/react) is my current framework, but I would also like to learn more about [Svelte](https://svelte.dev/), [WebGL](https://gist.github.com/dmnsgn/76878ba6903cf15789b712464875cfdc) and [WebVR](https://medium.freecodecamp.org/how-to-build-a-multiplayer-vr-web-app-7b989964fb38) ecosystems...

 **Front End**